Boschetzel/JobSearchProject/README.md

 ## More info
 **Issues, feedback and pull requests are welcome.**

-This project is still in version 0.0.1 and subject to further changes.
+Project's version is 0.1.1 and may be subject to further changes.

-Next step is to implement the results GUI.

 If you like this project remember to leave a ⭐!